 Manish joined the World Resources Institute (WRI) as its executive vice president and managing director in June 2007.
 His interests and expertise are in international development with a particular focus on rural poverty and natural resources.
 Previously, he was the executive director of the nonprofit Bank Information Center (BIC), whose mission is to protect rights and promote sustainability in the projects and policies of international financial institutions.
 He has also served as a senior economist and task team leader at the World Bank.
 His experience in international development also includes advisory roles at Seva Mandir (a leading grassroots nonprofit in India) and Women’s World Banking (a microfinance support organization).
 Earlier, he worked as a strategy consultant for McKinsey & Company in the financial services and technology industries.
 Manish received graduate degrees in business and international development from Harvard University and an undergraduate degree in engineering from MIT.

-Tony is Australian Laureate Fellow at the University of Melbourne, and Higgins Professor of Environment and Society at Clark University where he also served as Director of the Graduate School of Geography from 2010-17.
+Anthony is Australian Laureate Fellow at the University of Melbourne, and Higgins Professor of Environment and Society at Clark University where he also served as Director of the Graduate School of Geography from 2010-17.
 Prior to that he was a professor at the University of Manchester and held academic positions at Cambridge University and the University of Colorado at Boulder.
 He has also been a social scientist at the World Bank on two separate occasions, and a research fellow at the Overseas Development Institute and the International Institute for Environment and Development.
 He has worked in the Andean countries since the late 1980s on issues of agriculture and rural development, farmer and indigenous organization, and the relationships between extractive industries, livelihoods and socio-environmental conflicts.
 He has also worked in El Salvador and Indonesia.
-Tony is an elected fellow of the National Academy of Sciences and the American Academy of Arts and Sciences, has received distinguished scholarship honors from the Association of American Geographers and has been a Guggenheim Fellow and a fellow at the Center for Advanced Studies in the Behavioral Sciences.
+Anthony is an elected fellow of the National Academy of Sciences and the American Academy of Arts and Sciences, has received distinguished scholarship honors from the Association of American Geographers and has been a Guggenheim Fellow and a fellow at the Center for Advanced Studies in the Behavioral Sciences.
 He is a graduate of Cambridge University and Clark University